JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 When applied with the Android Gradle plugin (AGP), this Compose compiler plugin will override the coordinates of the Compose compiler supplied automatically by AGP.

-> The Compose compiler has been merged into the Kotlin repository since Kotlin %kotlinVersion%.
+The Compose compiler has been merged into the Kotlin repository since Kotlin 2.0.0.
-> This helps smooth the migration of your projects to Kotlin %kotlinVersion%, as the Compose compiler ships
-> simultaneously with Kotlin and will always be compatible with Kotlin of the same version.
+This helps smooth the migration of your projects to Kotlin 2.0.0 and newer, as the Compose compiler ships simultaneously with Kotlin and will always be compatible with Kotlin of the same version.

+> When your Compose app is compiled with Compose compiler 2.0.10 or newer but uses dependencies built with Compose compiler 2.0.0,
+> the older dependencies may cause additional (or endless) recompositions on non-JVM targets.
 >
-{type="tip"}
+> To prevent this, update your dependencies to versions built with a newer Compose compiler.
+>
+{type="warning"}

-To use it in your project, apply the plugin for each module that uses Compose.
+To use the new Compose compiler plugin in your project, apply it for each module that uses Compose.
 See the migration instructions below:

 * [Migrating a Compose Multiplatform project](#migrating-a-compose-multiplatform-project)
 * [Migrating a Jetpack Compose project](#migrating-a-jetpack-compose-project)